pradeish29/pradeish29/README.md

 - 💬 Ask me about: Frontend devepolment and Problem Solving
 - 📫 How to reach me: pradeishmisara29@gmail.com
 - ⚡ Fun fact: I'm learning hindi
-- 👯 I’m looking to collaborate on : Cloud Services and Machine learning
+- 👯 I’m looking to collabora
+- te on : Cloud Services and Machine learning
 - 🤔 I’m looking for help with: App development

 ---